 Practical Notes

 Last trains run between midnight and 1:00 AM.
-If you're in Golden Gai past midnight, you're either walking home or waiting for the first train at 5:00 AM.
-Taxis are expensive and hard to find in the early morning hours.
+If you're in Golden Gai past midnight, you're either walking home, catching a taxi (expensive, and hard to find in the early hours), or waiting for the first train at 5:00 AM.
+Plan your exit.
+Many izakaya and bars do "last order" at 11:30 PM to get you out in time.